Mistakes to Avoid When Selling Your Home In North Carolina

 Choosing the Wrong Agent

-- Good communication and responsiveness
+- Exceptional communication skills and professional responsiveness.

-- Ineffective marketing
+- Subpar marketing exposure.

-- Poor negotiation outcomes
+- Weakened negotiation leverage.

 Trying to Sell Without Professional Help

-- Handling of paperwork and legal requirements
+- Meticulous management of all contractual paperwork and legal obligations.

 Emotional Pitfalls in Home Selling